New shows like Dated & Related aren’t for romantics – they’re for humiliation junkies

 New shows like Dated & Related aren’t for hopeless romantics – they’re for humiliation junkies

-Dating series have always involved a certain level of embarrassment, but lately it feels like all the earnestness is gone.
+Dating series have always involved a certain level of embarrassment, but lately it feels as if all the earnestness is gone.
 Amanda Whiting misses it

 Hot & Spicy Balls” – that’s the charming title of the first episode of the new Hulu dating series Hotties.
 Two couples, each on a blind date, are asked to cook (meat)balls in a cramped food truck parked in the baking California desert.
 While they’re at it, the couples ingest increasingly spicy foods so red-hot that one contestant actually vomits.
 “This isn’t just another dating show or a cooking competition,” boasts the host, as though she has some secret reason to believe I am sick of those things.
 “We Frankenstein-ed them together to create a brand-new beast.”
 Who says romance is dead?